aashish-dhiman/Lofi-Player/README.md

 # Lofi-Player
 A Lofi Music Player build using  HTML, CSS and JavaScript.
 Deployed on Netlify- https://lofi-player-aashish.netlify.app/

+# Features
+The Lofi Player has Progress bar which shows the current playback time and forwards the audio on clicking on it.
-# Having a Progress bar, Play-Pause, Next-Prev functions and added primary keys functionality like press N for the Next song, P for the Previous song, and Spacebar to Play-Pause.
+Press 'spaceBar' for Play-Pause, 'N' for Next song, 'P' for Previous song, 'M' to Mute-Unmute and Arrow keys to increase/decrease the volume and to seek forward and backward.